PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation.
 The exporter shrank by another 28 lines.
 No model conversion or inference was run.

+Affine LayerNorm and expanded Swish recognition now live in the Torch-free `pytorch_fusion_policy.py` owner.
+The former retains named gamma/beta constants and module-spec construction; the latter retains its exclusive Logistic-output fan-out guard.
+Both moved function ASTs match checkpoint `d59cd57` exactly; two direct pattern contracts and the focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 106 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-